 How about the Importance of FRP Pipe Stiffness?

 FRP pipe stiffness is not only about how rigid a pipe is but also about ensuring that the pipe can withstand external pressures without collapsing or losing its shape.
 This characteristic is vital because the ability of a pipe to resist deflection or bending directly impacts its functionality and service life.
-For example, pipes with insufficient stiffness may experience excessive deflection, leading to pipe failure or leakage over time.
+For example, pipes with insufficient stiffness may experience excessive deflection, leading to pipe failure or leakage over time, which is one of the common FRP pipe failure modes.

 The stiffness of a pipe is determined by a specific formula that takes into account factors like pipe material, diameter, and wall thickness.
 In the case of FRP pipes, the stiffness can be adjusted by modifying the fiberglass content and resin composition during manufacturing.
 This flexibility in design allows FRP pipes to be tailored for different applications, making them suitable for environments where both high and low stiffness values are required.
 Engineers and designers rely on these calculations to ensure that the selected pipe has the appropriate stiffness to meet the demands of the installation environment.